liuvivian625/JobCompare/GroupProject/Docs/ProjectPlan.md

 - *Team members' names*

 - *Roles, with a short description of each role*
-- Backend: Create backend code that involves comparison methods, actions when buttons are clicked
+- Backend: Create backend code that involves comparison methods, actions when buttons are clicked.
+Create APIs.
 - Frontend: Create GUI and buttons.
 - Database: Create DB table, schema, and queries.
 - Testing: Create JUnit tests.